pdrabik223/block_it/README.md

 ## Task Board

 1. Create ui for playing the game yourself
-   1. Engine widget makes 2 actions at the beginning DONE
-   2. Game does not end when engine other than Red ends it
-   3. Add exit game all together button
+   1. Add exit game all together button
-   4. Publish to GH pages
+   2. Publish to GH pages

 2. Make a engine that calculates the best move in position: algos planned:
-    1. Randy -> randomly picks one move from list of possible
+    1. Randy -> randomly picks one move from list of possible DONE
-    2. Pointer -> places pieces in random places from biggest to smallest
+    2. Pointer -> places pieces in random places from biggest to smallest DONE
     3. Aggressive -> places pieces as far from the starting point as possible
     4. Aggressive Pointer
     5. Dead cells minimizer -> all cells adresant to piece are dead to the color, so minimizing those will lead to better groupings of cells